University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 * Align sequencing reads from a resistant isolate to the annotated reference genome.
 * Identify genetic variants, including single nucleotide polymorphisms (SNPs) and insertions/deletions (indels), that differ between the isolate and the reference genome.
 * Annotate detected variants to predict their potential functional effects, including synonymous, missense, nonsense, and frameshift mutations.
-* Visualize variants within their genomic context to evaluate data quality and assess their potential biological relevance.
+* Visualise variants within their genomic context to evaluate data quality and assess their potential biological relevance.

+**The data that we will be working with today inludes a primary isolate and secondary isolate from three patients:**

+Patient 1:
+- MSHR3763 (primary isolate)
+- MSHR4083 (secondary isolate):

+Patient 2:
+- MSHR5864 (primary isolate)
+- MSHR6755 (secondary isolate)

+Patient 3:
+- MSHR6522 (primary isolate)
+- MSHR7929 (secondary isolate)

 ## 1.2 Learning Outcomes